sst/guide/_examples/how-to-use-mongodb-atlas-in-your-serverless-app.md

 As the comment explains, we are telling AWS to not wait for the Node.js event loop to empty before freezing the Lambda function container.
 We need this because the connection to our MongoDB database is still around after our function returns.

-Let's install our MongoDB client, run the below command in the project root.
+Let's install our MongoDB client, run the below command in the `backend/` folder.

 ```bash
 $ npm install mongodb